 One of the least exciting things about Outernet is that a receiver starts up “empty”, and there’s sort of a long wait for any useful amount of content to appear.
 You sort of have to walk away for a week in order to be surprised by how much stuff awaits upon your return.
 Even with a higher data rate in the future, it’s going to take a very long time to fill up even a small SD card, during which time that space is providing no value to anybody.

 While that’s completely understandable, it’s also an opportunity of sorts.
 There are plenty of ideas for preloading content into that empty space, from Rachel to offline-Wikipedia to who knows what else.

 But what if this was automatic?
 Suppose you’re a new Outernet user in a remote place.
 You may have heard of Outernet from someone who already has a setup.
 Suppose you visit them, and fire up your receiver right next to theirs for a little while, they find each other over wifi, and your box automatically mirrors theirs, to get some early content.
 Then when you take yours back to your place, it keeps itself updated over satellite, but it’s already chock-full-o-goodies from that initial transfer.

-It was pointed out in this thread: http://forums.outernet.is/t/rachel-and-outernet/4203 that "flash drives were notorious for picking up and spreading viruses in rural area deployments", so that's a concern here too.
+It was pointed out in this thread: Rachel and Outernet that “flash drives were notorious for picking up and spreading viruses in rural area deployments”, so that’s a concern here too.